Karthika-K-1/Bookscape_explorer/README.md

 2) To develop a Streamlit web application having a user-friendly interface to allow users to search and explore book data.
 3) To analyze the books by creating SQL queries

-# Skills & Technologies Used:
+# Skills & Technologies Used
 Programming Languages: Python (VS Code)
 Web Framework: Streamlit
 Database Management System: SQL (MySQL)